Ohtu-bakteerien-tunnistuspeli/Bakteerin-tunnistuspeli/documentation/api/bakterium.md

 `400 Bad Request`: with error message: ""  Given field `name` is empty or the name of the new bacterium is not unique.

 ## Not yet implemented `DELETE /api/bacteria/:id`

+This endpoint lets teacher to remove bacterium object and retuns a empty body.

 ### Response
 |Header|value|
 |Content-Type |application/json|